PrestonGardner5081/cmake-debug-template/README.md

 # VSCode Build and Debug Template with CMAKE
 Basic c++ hello world program with CMAKE build and VSCode debug configuration files.
+Requires cmake and gdb.
+The [Microsoft C/C++ VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) is also required to debug.